Atomic Force Microscopy (AFM) and Optical Nano-Metrology

-Since its invention in 1986 the atomic force microscope (AFM) is nowadays widely used for the inspection of sample surface down to the atomic-scale.
-The experimental set-up of an AFM is based on a simple idea.
-It detects forces acting between a sample surface and a sharp tip that is mounted on a soft leaf spring (the so-called cantilever).
-A feedback system, which controls the vertical z-position of the tip on the sample surface, keeps the deflection of the cantilever (and thus the force between tip and sample) constant.
-Moving the tip relative to the sample in the x–y-plane of the surface by means of piezoelectric drives, the actual z-position of the tip is recorded as a function of the lateral x–y-position with very high precision.
-The obtained data represent a map of equal forces which can be interpreted as the surface topography.
-The lateral resolution (x–y) depends on the radius of the tip which is between 10–20 nm.
-The vertical resolution (z) is typically better than 1 nm.
+Since its invention in 1986, the atomic force microscope (AFM) has become widely used for inspecting sample surfaces down to the atomic scale.
+The experimental setup of an AFM is based on a simple concept: it detects forces acting between a sample surface and a sharp tip mounted on a soft leaf spring, known as a cantilever.
+A feedback system controls the vertical (z) position of the tip on the sample surface, maintaining a constant deflection of the cantilever (and thus a constant force between the tip and the sample).
+By moving the tip relative to the sample in the x–y plane using piezoelectric drives, the actual z-position of the tip is recorded as a function of the lateral x–y position with high precision.
+The resulting data represent a map of equal forces, which can be interpreted as the surface topography.
+The lateral resolution (x–y) depends on the tip radius, which ranges from 10 to 20 nm, while the vertical resolution (z) is typically better than 1 nm.
+For specific cantilevers, the lateral resolution can be less than 1 nm, depending on the tip radius and geometry.

 Details (AFM)